1u0n/sf-movies/challenge/README.md

 - Rest of things: Node, Express, Gulp, Mocha...
 I'm used to them and they do well the work for this case.
 I actually have more experience in the Java world but it's not the most appropiate for this case.
 - Why no frameworks?
 On the frontend I've only used React, I don't have experience with Angular, Ember, etc..
 I use frameworks very selectively or for big applications, when the scale of its use gives me advantages over the problems inherent to adding a layer to the app / loss of flexibility / forcing a way of doing things.
 - Why no frontend libraries?
 I've used jQuery many years, but for simple DOM selection/manipulation, I don't think there's need for it.
+- The code's been written with VS Code.

 ## Security
 - user calls to 3rd party apis are https if the call carries any token, http otherwise.